-This year the Democratic nominee for House District 38 is a life-long political activist, the highly-educated Dr. Mary Hotvedt.
+This year the Democratic nominee for House District 38 is a life-long political activist, Dr. Mary Hotvedt.
 Today, Hotvedt is a community activist who leads community festivals such as the Festival of the Written Word, but let’s scratch beyond the surface to see who she really is.

 Democratic nominee for House District 38 once declared herself a “Cultural Marxist” during her tenure as a professor at what is now the Indiana University according to a research paper, “She sees herself as a cultural Marxist and a feminist…Her six-year marriage ended in divorce during that time.
 Now she lives communally with adults and children…She does not see marriage as a likely future alternative; she prefers to live communally and to maintain some other sexually open relationships in addition to a primary one.”

 Documentation also shows that Mary Hotvedt “worked at Kinsey Institute” as she earned her Ph.d. and that she, “acknowledge[d] that her academic work is influenced by political views.”
 Today her bio for the Festival of the Written Word website, where she is on the board, highlights her education at Kinsey.

 Kinsey Institute, which is part of Indiana University, is named after Alfred Kinsey the Father of the Sexual Revolution and has long been associated with questionable activities and iffy research.
 Kinsey used one pedophile to gather much of his research on sexuality in children and his research ascertained a number of “facts” based on the sexual abuse of infants and children as young as five months old!